One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 This blog contains occasional affiliate links, where I receive a small commission on sales of the products/hotels that are linked at no additional cost to you.
 In addition, as an Amazon Associate, I earn from qualifying purchases.

 I like to plan my itineraries by geographic locations to avoid commuting back and forth and wasting time.
-So this 7 day New York itinerary is based on location for practical purposes.
+So this itinerary is grouped by neighborhoods for practical purposes.
 Feel free to move things around or skip things since I like to recommend a lot of things to do in NYC.

 <